m379866846/use_dataset/README.md

 # Dataset
 The USE datasets include MultiWOZ and SGD, two widely used datasets for task-oriented dialogue systems.

-This dataset has been relabeled using GPT-4o and follows the format of the datasets published by the USDA(https://github.com/dengyang17/USDA).
+This dataset has been relabeled using GPT-4o with instructions proposed in the paper and follows the format of the datasets published by the USDA (https://github.com/dengyang17/USDA).